MIXRAG : Mixture-of-Experts Retrieval-Augmented Generation for Textual Graph Understanding and Question Answering

-where \( W_r \in \mathbb{R}^{d \times d} \) is a learnable projection matrix.
-For triple retrieval, each triple embedding \( h_i \in \mathbb{R}^{d} \) is obtained by first concatenating the embeddings of the head entity, relation, and tail entity into a single vector \( [h_h; h_r; h_t] \in \mathbb{R}^{3d} \), and then projecting it into \( \mathbb{R}^d \) using a learnable transformation matrix \( W_t \in \mathbb{R}^{d \times 3d} \): $h_i = W_t [h_h; h_r; h_t]$.
-This ensures that both entity and triple representations lie in the same semantic space \( \mathbb{R}^d \), making them directly comparable to the query embedding \( h_q \).
-This scoring function captures the semantic compatibility between the query and each graph element in a parameterized and learnable way.
-Then, during the selection process, we apply the Gumbel-Softmax ~\cite{jang2017categoricalreparameterizationgumbelsoftmax} to obtain a probabilistic distribution:
+To perform differentiable selection over graph elements, we adopt the Gumbel-Softmax continuous relaxation.
+Using the reparameterization trick, we perturb the logits with Gumbel noise and compute

-where \( \tau \) is a temperature parameter that controls the sharpness of the distribution and is gradually annealed during training.
-The resulting distribution \( p \in \mathbb{R}^{|E|} \) (for entities) or \( \mathbb{R}^{|T|} \) (for triples) represents attention weights over the textual graph, highlighting the most relevant components with respect to the query.
+where \( \tau \) is the temperature controlling the sharpness of the distribution and is gradually annealed during training.
+The resulting distribution \( p \in \mathbb{R}^{|E|} \) (for entities) or \( p \in \mathbb{R}^{|T|} \) (for triples) represents attention weights over the textual graph, highlighting the most relevant components with respect to the query.

-Finally, we compute a query-specific graph representation \( \tilde{h}_G \) as a weighted sum of the graph embeddings:
+Finally, we compute a query-specific graph representation by first selecting the top nodes or edges using the differentiable top-\(k\) sampler, and then encoding the resulting masked subgraph with a GNN.
+Using these GNN-refined embeddings, we can optionally pool over the selected nodes to obtain a graph-level representation

-This aggregated vector serves as a compact, semantically aligned summary of the retrieved entities or triples, conditioned on the input query.
-It is subsequently used in downstream reasoning components to produce contextually informed answers.
+which yields a compact, semantically aligned summary of the most relevant entities or triples with respect to the input query.
+This query-specific representation is subsequently used by downstream reasoning modules to generate contextually grounded answers.